sheetal-vartak/Final-Capstone-Project-Predict-Heart-Disease/README.md

 **What We Discovered:**
 Men in this study showed higher rates of heart disease compared to women.

-**What This Means for You:**
-> ⚠️ **Action Item:** Men over 50 should prioritize annual cardiac screenings and discuss heart health with their doctor, even without symptoms.

 ---

 ### Finding 2: Silent Heart Disease is Common

 **What We Discovered:**
 Patients with "asymptomatic" chest pain (no obvious symptoms) had the **highest rates of heart disease**.
 This is concerning because these patients may not realize they are at risk.

-**What This Means for You:**
-> ⚠️ **Action Item:** Don't wait for chest pain to see a doctor.
-Regular check-ups can detect heart disease before symptoms appear.
-If you have risk factors (family history, high blood pressure, diabetes), request a cardiac evaluation.

 ---